jetsonhacks/logitech-f710-module/README.md

 # logitech-f710-module

 Support for the Logitech F710 game controller on NVIDIA Jetson Developer Kits.
+This enables the Logitech F710 to operate in Direct Input mode (selector D on the back of the controller).

 > **JetPack 6 Note:**
 > Starting with JetPack 6, the Logitech F710 support must be built directly into the kernel (`LOGITECH_FF` must be enabled as a built-in feature).
 This means the module (`hid-logitech.ko`) cannot be installed as a separate external module as with previous releases.